Tavinhoviana/sample-flask-auth/README.md

 ## 🔧 Applications

-- Registro de novos usuários
+- New user registration
 - Login e logout
-- Proteção de rotas autenticadas
+- Protection of authenticated routes
-- Validação de formulários com Flask-WTF
+- Form validation with Flask-WTF

 ## 💻 Project

-Projeto de exemplo que demonstra a implementação de autenticação básica utilizando Flask.
-Este projeto serve como base para aplicações web que necessitam de autenticação de usuários.
+Example project demonstrating the implementation of basic authentication using Flask.
+This project serves as a foundation for web applications that require user authentication.

 ## 🔖 Layout